-If you like to take on road in a pursuit of wonderful views, Dubrovnik Croatia is the place to go.
-You’ll enjoy winding roads, endless vistas, small villages, hidden beaches, idyllic olive groves, and vineyards.
+If you like to take on a road in pursuit of wonderful views, Dubrovnik Croatia is the place to go.
+You'll enjoy winding roads, endless vistas, small villages, hidden beaches, idyllic olive groves, and vineyards.

 Things to do in Dubrovnik

-Whether you visit Dubrovnik for a couple of days or for an extended period of time, you’ll have lots of things to do and see.
-We’ve wrote two posts on things to do in and around Dubrovnik: Dubrovnik beyond the city walls, and Things to do in Dubrovnik, where we give you an in-depth insight into activities and experiences in Dubrovnik.
+Whether you visit Dubrovnik for a couple of days or for an extended period of time, you'll have lots of things to do and see.
+We've written two posts on things to do in and around Dubrovnik: Dubrovnik beyond the city walls, and Things to do in Dubrovnik, where we give you an in-depth insight into activities and experiences in Dubrovnik.
 Here we list just a couple of them.

 Explore the old town

-A charming walled city, Dubrovnik is a wonderful place to stroll, and enjoy the sights.
+A charming walled city, Dubrovnik is a wonderful place to stroll and enjoy the sights.

 Wine is an integral part of life here in Dubrovnik.
-You can taste some of the best Croatian wines in many wine bars in Dubrovnik old town (we like D’Vino), but you can also take a half-day trip and explore vineyards in the Konavle region.
-We highly recommend visiting the Karaman Vinery.
+You can taste some of the best Croatian wines in many wine bars in Dubrovnik old town (we like D'Vino), but you can also take a half-day trip and explore vineyards in the Konavle region.
+We also recommend visiting the Karaman Vinery.